Iulius Town Timișoara

 Iulius Town Timișoara (until 2019 Openville Timișoara) is the name of a mixed-use development, edge city and shopping mall located in Timișoara, Romania.
 Owned by the Iulius Group–Atterbury Europe consortium, the project was conceived from the beginning to integrate Iulius Mall, now completed with office, retail and entertainment functions.
-The mixed project includes, in addition to the shopping area, a park, event rooms, offices, a health center, a cinema and over 4,000 parking spaces.
+The mixed project includes, in addition to the shopping area, a park, event rooms, offices, a health center, a cinema and 4,070 parking spaces.
 Over 442 million euros were invested in the first phase of the project, partially inaugurated in August 2019, being one of the largest infusions of private capital in the real estate sector ever made in Romania.
 The estimated annual traffic for Iulius Town is over 20 million visitors.

 Iulius Mall

-Iulius Mall Timișoara, the second mall within the Iulius national network, was inaugurated on 20 October 2005, following an initial investment of 45 million euros.
+Iulius Mall Timișoara, the second mall within the Iulius national network, was inaugurated on 20 October 2005, following an initial investment of approximately 45 million euros.
 It was developed on a site that hosted antennas mounted in the 1940s and that remained undervalued in the early 2000s.
 Iulius Group was founded in 1991 by Iulian Dascălu, and the company currently owns three other malls in Iași, Suceava and Cluj-Napoca.
 At the time of its inauguration, Iulius Mall Timișoara was the first mall in western Romania.

-In 2005, Iulius Mall Timișoara had a gross leasable area of 31,000 m2, which was then expanded to 73,000 m2 in 2009 and over 120,000 m2 in 2019.
+In 2005, Iulius Mall Timișoara had a gross leasable area of 31,000 m2, which was then expanded to 73,000 m2 in 2009, and 102,000 m2 in 2019.
 The mall has: 4,070 parking spaces, 450 stores, including a 11,500-square-meter Auchan hypermarket, a 12-screen Cinema City cinema, a 2,500-seat food court, full-service restaurants, bars and cafés, a semi-Olympic swimming pool and largest fitness club in Romania (over 3,400 m2), a climbing wall and ice rink (during the winter season), a bowling and billiard hall, a casino, indoor playgrounds and play areas, banks, police offices (vehicle registration and passport services) and a post office.

-After the extensions, it is the largest mall outside Bucharest and the third largest in Romania, after AFI Cotroceni and Băneasa Shopping City.
+At the time of the last extension, it was the largest mall outside Bucharest and the third largest in Romania, after AFI Cotroceni and Băneasa Shopping City.
+As of 2024, the mall generated €42.4 million in turnover, placing it third nationwide.